Back of the front paddler in a tandem kayak, paddling in a group among icebergs during the Active & Wild Antarctica Air Cruise.

 Arrival & Departure

 The main, Fly Round-Trip voyage begins and ends in Punta Arenas, Chile (PUQ).
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
-Plan flights to arrive to Punta Arenas at any time on Day 1, ahead of the 7/8pm evening briefing.
-An arrival transfer from the Punta Arenas airport to the group hotel is included (for guests arriving on preferred flights, which includes any flight arriving on Day 1).
+Plan flights to arrive to Punta Arenas by 2:00pm Day 1, in order to attend an evening briefing.
+An arrival transfer from the Punta Arenas airport to the group hotel is included (for guests arriving on preferred flights, which includes any flight arriving by 2:00pm on Day 1).
 Plan flights to depart Punta Arenas at any time on the final day; a transfer is included.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 Internal Flights